Physics A Level

 Where can I progress next?

-Our A level students regularly perform better than the national average and exceed their targets based on GCSE scores.
-100% of the class of 2019 passed their A-level, with one student taking a gap year and the remainder going to university.
-Physicists are in the top earning graduates going on to: Engineering, Research, Banking, Patent Law and Management.
-Other careers: Architect, Climatologist, Doctor, Nuclear Scientist, Pharmacist, Teacher, Mathematician.
+Successful completion of A Level Physics gives you access to university to study physics or other areas including engineering and medicine.
 Past students have gone onto Russell Group Universities to study Physics with Maths and Electronic Engineering to name a few.
 Some of the careers students can eventually progress onto are: aeronautical engineer, architect, climatologist, doctor, nuclear scientist, pharmacist, teacher or mathematician.

 Is this course free?